 Dragisa Drobnjak: Up until I was 11, I dreamt with all my senses.
 After I lost my sight, I had two types of dreams for a while.
 One was in color, with people, objects, and places I had seen before.
 The other type of dream was linked to when I had a new experience or met someone new—in these dreams I heard or felt something, like a voice, or a pat on the back from someone.
 I had both kinds of dreams for several years but gradually the dreams in color began to disappear.
 I now never have those anymore.

 Nikola Zekic: I have been blind since birth, I can only see changes in light.
 I went to Moscow twice for surgery but this is as far as they could help me.
 My dreams mostly consist of sounds.
 I used to dream that I was reading a book—scenes were unveiling in front of me but when I woke up the next day, I couldn't remember anything.

 How detailed are the features of the people you met after losing your sight, in your dreams?

-Jovcic: When I've imagined what people look like, I can even dream the color of their clothes.
-I imagine the structure of their face and the lines on it, as well the color of their hair.
+Ana: When I've imagined what people look like, I can even dream the color of their clothes.
+I imagine the structure of their face, the lines on it, as well the color of their hair.
 Not the color of their eyes, because I couldn't tell that even when I did have my sight.
 When someone tells me that the way I imagine him or her isn't at all what this person looks like, I try to adjust the image I have and remember that.

-Drobnjak: I'm the same way in dreams as when I'm awake: We're talking now, but I have no image of you.
+Dragisa: I'm the same way in dreams as when I'm awake: We're talking now, but I have no image of you.
 I'm a legal administrator—I'm not very imaginative.
 I don't think about how Ana is dressed, or Nicola, or you.
 My dreams are about what someone says or does, not about what he or she looks like.